babylonchain/babylon/x/btcstaking/README.md

     repeated CovenantAdaptorSignatures covenant_slashing_sigs = 5;
     // covenant_unbonding_sig_list is the list of signatures on the unbonding tx
     // by covenant members
-    // It must be provided after processing undelagate message by Babylon repeated SignatureInfo covenant_unbonding_sig_list = 6;
+    // It must be provided after processing undelegate message by Babylon repeated SignatureInfo covenant_unbonding_sig_list = 6;
 }
 ```